PantalaLabs/BionicGlove/README.md

 Please :
 * If you find bugs, please open an Issue.
 * If you have a new feature in mind, please open a Issue with title "Feature Request".
+* I will not respond to emails or messages sent personally regarding the Bionic Glove or the library.
 ![prototype](/pictures/issue.png)

 Bionic Glove from Pantala Labs (http://www.pantalalabs.com) is wearable glove that can control microcontrolled or not devices , robots, mobile apps, desktop programs (Ableton, Processing, etc), games, art installations, entertainment, etc through the interpretation of their behaviors and movements.